FAQs

 Can the City afford this?
 How will my taxes be affected?

 An important part of this project is developing partnerships and ensuring financial sustainability is a priority.
 We've initiated talks with major stakeholders for potential collaboration in funding and managing these facilities.
 Additionally, we're exploring partnerships with higher-tier government bodies and neighboring municipalities to pool our resources effectively.
+We are forecasting worst case scenario by including potential tax increases.

 How did you determine what buildings remain, and which ones get demolished and replaced?